Vote-by-Mail Information

 NOTE:

-- The deadline to request a Vote-by-Mail ballot to be mailed is 5:00pm on the 12th day before the election, and the deadline to pick up a Vote-by-Mail ballot is 5:00pm on the day before the election, unless it is an emergency.
+• The deadline to request a Vote-by-Mail ballot to be mailed is 5:00pm on the 12th day before the election, and the deadline to pick up a Vote-by-Mail ballot is close of business on the 11th day before the election, unless there is an emergency that will keep the voter from going to Early Voting or his/her assigned polling place on Election Day.
+To receive a Vote-by-Mail ballot during the emergency period, the voter or designee muyst execute an affidavit at the Supervisor of Elections' office showing justification for a ballot to be delivered.

 Voting for Military and Overseas Voters